Help to restore Borneo’s rainforest and provide a safe home for wild orangutans and pygmy elephants.

 Please note, itineraries are subject to change and what follows is simply a rough guideline.

-Your first and final night’s accommodation will be close to Sandakan to make for easy airport transfers.
+For easy airport transfers, your first and final night’s accommodation will be close to Sandakan.
 Rooms will be provided on either a twin-share or dormitory-style basis, again with warm showers and western toilets.
 It is possible to book a single room for the duration of your time on the project, with the exception of your first night in Sandakan.
-This can be done for an additional $250, but is subject to availability.
+This can be done for an additional $473, but is subject to availability.

 You will need to fly into Sandakan Airport (SDK) on your project start date, arriving between 8am - 4pm.
 Upon arrival, you will be met by a project representative in the arrivals hall who will transfer you to your first night’s accommodation.
 This transfer takes approximately 40 minutes.